cornell-zhang/catalyst2018/lab1/README.md

 #### Part 3.B Develop Full Adder
-Wire up the full-adder shown in Figure 12 below.
-This unit is complicated enough, that you should plan out your wiring ahead of time using the template in Figure 13.
+Wire up the full-adder shown in Figure 14 below.
+A full adder contains an additional carry in which allows modularity.
+This unit is complicated enough, that you should plan out your wiring ahead of time using the template in Figure 15.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/Fulladder.png" width="600">
     <font size="2">
-        <figcaption> Figure 12: Full-Adder [4] </a>
+        <figcaption> Figure 14: Full-Adder </a>
     </figcaption>
     </font>
 </figure>